-This one is slightly involved – but the results are great, plus you’ll hang it on your wall forever.
+This print transfer technique is slightly involved – but the results are great, plus you’ll hang it on your wall forever.
 I worked on this with Fen, and it was fun to watch her play around with tweaking images and experimenting with different effects.
 I introduced her to PicMonkey, which, if you haven’t tried out yet, is soooooo fun.

 Here’s what we did: